MRLGAnker/DevOps-Course-Starter/README.md

 ### Starting the app with Vagrant

 ##### Download and install Vagrant:
-* Hypervisor - Vagrant requires a hypervisor installed. recommended [VirtualBox](https://www.virtualbox.org/).
+* Hypervisor - Vagrant requires a hypervisor installed [VirtualBox](https://www.virtualbox.org/) is recommended.
 * Vagrant - Download and install vagrant from the [official website](https://www.vagrantup.com/).
 You can check it's installed correctly by running the `vagrant` command in your terminal.

 ##### Create the VM